Parkinson's UK Board of Trustees

 I’m involved with Parkinson’s UK because my dad was diagnosed at age 40.
 I used to run a lot of marathons for Parkinson’s and have met some fantastic people on sponsored walks who are now firm friends.
 Because of my dad and my younger friends with Parkinson’s, I think a lot about how Parkinson’s UK can support people of working age with Parkinson’s and the challenges they face, such as caring for younger families.

-- Watch Jane's chat with Gary Shaughnessy (our Chair) to find out more about her interests, background and why she became a Parkinson's UK trustee.
+- Watch Jane's chat with Gary Shaughnessy (our Chair) on YouTube to find out more about her interests, background and why she became a Parkinson's UK trustee.

 Brian Carson